Klosmi/html-basics/JS-basic.md

 ```

 **Example 4: Renaming Variables with Destructuring**
-If we want to assign the extracted properties to variables with different names, we can do this as well because JavaScript will extract properties from a given object.
-We can extract multiple properties by separating each property with a comma.
+If we want to assign the extracted properties to variables with different names, we can rename them during destructuring.
+Multiple properties can be extracted by separating them with commas.

 ```
   const car = {